trapexit/mergerfs/README.md

 #### Why use mergerfs over ZFS?

 MergerFS is not intended to be a replacement for ZFS.
 MergerFS is intended to provide flexible pooling of arbitrary drives (local or remote), of arbitrary sizes, and arbitrary filesystems.
 For `write once, read many` usecases such as bulk media storage.
 Where data integrity and backup is managed in other ways.
 In that situation ZFS can introduce a number of costs and limitations as described [here](http://louwrentius.com/the-hidden-cost-of-using-zfs-for-your-home-nas.html), [here](https://markmcb.com/2020/01/07/five-years-of-btrfs/), and [here](https://utcc.utoronto.ca/~cks/space/blog/solaris/ZFSWhyNoRealReshaping).

+#### Why use mergerfs over UnRAID?

+UnRAID is a full OS and its storage layer, as I understand, is proprietary and closed source.
+Users who have experience with both have said they perfer the flexibilty offered by mergerfs and for some the fact it is free and open source is important.

+There are a number of UnRAID users who use mergerfs as well though I'm not entirely familiar with the use case.

 #### What should mergerfs NOT be used for?